redcode/Z80/README.md

 ```

 **Parameters**
-`object`: A pointer to an emulator instance.
+`object` → A pointer to an emulator instance.

 **Return value**
 None.